jruels/kube-secure-apps/labs/setup.md

 2. Supply the required information.
    * Credentials
    * Region = `us-west-1`
-3. Select the default option for the remaining options.
+3. Hit <ENTER> to select the default for the remaining options.

 ---